 It is no secret that our education and workforce system is facing challenges to keep pace with our economy.
 Employers struggle with finding skilled workers who can contribute to economic growth and competitiveness and a disconnect exists between what employers need and what prospective employees are prepared for.
 Vermont Talent Pipeline Management (VTPM) is a two-phased approach to rethinking the development and sourcing of Vermont’s future workforce.
 Leveraging lessons learned from supply-chain management, VTPM expands the role of employers as end-customers of education and workforce systems.

-Industry collaborative pilot programs have been launched for: CONSTRUCTION and HEALTH CARE with additional collaboratives now being formed for: MANUFACTURING
+Industry collaborative pilot programs have been launched for: CONSTRUCTION, HEALTH CARE and MANUFACTURING

 PHASE ONE: The Demand Side